n4s-linux/n4s/README.md

 You can easily build in custom logic to optimize and refine your processes.

-# Lord in his own house
-With n4s you have full control over your own data.

 # Velocity
 n4s is faster than other systems on the market.
 Most operations take place in a split second.
 Only your processing power and hard disk/ram set the limit to how quickly the system is run, and for most small accounts you won't blink until you get the data you ask for on the screen.